 Capital Gains Tax (CGT) is applicable to individuals, trustees, and personal representatives (PRs), while companies are subject to corporation tax on their capital gains.
 Individuals, trustees, and PRs benefit from annual tax-free allowances, known as the 'annual exempt amount,' whereas companies do not receive such an allowance.

 For many individuals, net gains are combined with their total taxable income to determine the applicable tax rate.
-The standard rate is applied only to the net gains that, when added to total taxable income, do not exceed the basic rate band.
+The standard rate is applied only to net gains that do not exceed the basic rate band when added to total taxable income.

 Gains eligible for Investors' Relief incur a 10% tax rate for the first £10 million of qualifying gains.
 Similarly, gains qualifying for Business Asset Disposal Relief are taxed at 10% for the initial £1 million.

 Disposing of an asset does not just mean selling it.
-Disposal also includes giving an asset away as a gift, swapping it, or receiving insurance pay-out/compensation for the asset.
+Disposal also includes giving an asset away as a gift, swapping it, or receiving insurance payouts/compensation for the asset.

 Capital Gains Tax rates in the UK